-A visit to Mammoth Cave should top your must-see list in Kentucky’s Cave Capital, but there are other attractions (both underground and above) that you won’t want to miss.
+A visit to Mammoth Cave should top your must-see list of Cave City, KY attractions, but there are other things to do and see (both underground and above) that you won’t want to miss.

 And one you simply can’t miss!
 You’ll see T-Rex peeking from the treetops as you drive along I-65.
 Dinosaur World features life-size replicas of 150 such behemoths, including brachiosaurus and triceratops, lumbering through a lush setting.
 Dig for shark teeth and brachiopods, see raptor claws in the museum and fossil shop for your budding paleontologist.

-Cave City is also known as Kentucky’s Zipline Capital thanks to three ziplines located within five miles at Mammoth Cave Adventures, Hidden River Cave and Kentucky Action Park, an adventure hub where bandit Jesse James once roamed.
+Cave City is also known as Kentucky’s Zipline Capital thanks to three ziplines located within five miles of each other at Mammoth Cave Adventures, Hidden River Cave and Kentucky Action Park, an adventure hub where bandit Jesse James once roamed.